-The most common weight-loss surgery performed at Lahey Clinic is the Roux-en-Y gastric bypass procedure.
+The most common weight-loss surgery performed at Lahey Hospital & Medical Center is the Roux-en-Y gastric bypass procedure.
 It involves surgically separating the stomach so that a small pouch is created at the top.
 The small bowel is connected to this pouch, completely bypassing the larger, portioned-off section of the stomach and about 150 centimeters of the small intestine.
 The pouch can hold 30 cubic centimeters of volume, which is the equivalent of about one ounce of food or liquid, or a serving the size of a golf ball.
-The Roux-en-Y surgery works in two ways: First, it creates a very small receptacle for food, preventing the patient from overeating.
-Second, it creates a small degree of malabsorption by reducing the intestinal area that absorbs nutrients and calories.Weight loss is rapid following a Roux-en-Y procedure; the average person loses about two-thirds of excess body weight in the first six months.
+The Roux-en-Y surgery works in two ways: First, it creates a very small receptacle for food, preventing you from overeating.
+Second, it creates a small degree of malabsorption by reducing the intestinal area that absorbs nutrients and calories.
+Third, this surgery alters the stomach and intestinal hormones, reducing hunger and helping to fix diabetes.
+Based on current research, this is the best weight loss surgery option for treatment of diabetes.Weight loss is usually fairly rapid following a Roux-en-Y procedure; the average person loses about two-thirds of excess body weight in the first six months.
 After that, weight loss slows down until, after about two years, the person ends up losing an average of 75 percent of excess body weight.

 Determine your BMI with an interactive calculator.Learn about Medical and Surgical Weight Loss information sessions.